Aellun/AirBnB_clone/web_static/README.md

 0x01.
 AirBnB clone - Web static

-this project focuses on thml and css -- the front end of the previously build back end of the AirBNB clone project
+The Primary focus of this project is on HTML and CSS(the front-end) of the previously built back-end of the AirBNB clone project which had  console interactive interface